ekeilty17/ekeilty17.github.io/_posts/laplace-transform-series/2023-05-07-sine-cosine-and-polynomials.md

 tags:       laplace-transform, trig, trigonometry, sine, cosine, monomials, polynomials, summations
 ---

-There is another way to solve this Laplace Transform involving derivatives (which we will do later).
+There is another way to solve this Laplace Transform involving derivatives (which we will do in a future post).
 I am also aware that you can do a similar trick to what I did in the previous post where you decompose the trig functions into exponentials.
 However, this proof is a bit unrigorous because $$\mathcal{L} \{ \cdot \}$$ is supposed to take a real-valued function as input, yet we decomposed it into two complex-valued functions.
 Thus, I prove it rigorously here.
 Also, my proof gives a closed-form solution in terms of a summation, which I've never seen before, so I thought I'd share.

 ## Deriving a Recurrence